Daljit Ami: Recognition

-Times of India noted how the film Zulm Aur Aman, with its song "Zulm Rahe Aur Aman Bhi Ho" by Pakistani singer Naseebo, made comparisons between Adolf Hitler, George Bush and Tony Blair, and illustrated how war-making can be a profitable enterprise for those that conduct it.
+Times of India noted how the film Zulm Aur Aman, with its song "Zulm Rahe Aur Aman Bhi Ho" by Pakistani singer Naseebo, made comparisons between Adolf Hitler, George H. W. Bush, and Tony Blair, and illustrated how war-making can be a profitable enterprise for those that conduct it.

 Tribune India referred to Unearthing Unfamiliar, a film on Sikh scholar Professor Pritam Singh and Sudarshan: An Institution Of Simplicity, a film about a human rights activist, as path-breaking documentaries.

 OhMyNews praised Not Every Time, writing it "superbly portrays the ongoing struggle of thousands of rural people who leave their green fields and countryside homes to march in the streets of different towns and cities of Punjab."

 In an interview with " Sikh Chic" Daljit has stated his reason for translating the novel Roll Of Honour : "Punjabi has its own texture and diversity of dialects.
 I thought that it would give me a chance to do something more then [sic] just translation.
 This invitation was too big to resist.
 I thought that it would be a liberating experience, which it turned out to be."

 Hindustan Times spoke toward Seva and its being centred on history and Punjabi heritage conservationist Namita Jaspal as its narrative makes comparisons between the present and the past, and instructs that the present is built upon the past.
 The Hindu wrote "It took Daljit Ami, an independent film maker from Punjab to discover that as a result of varied interpretations of 'sewa' in the context of Sikhism, not just the preservers but destroyers of precious heritage in Punjab draw upon 'sewa' to justify their deeds."
 Tribune India wrote the film "not only underlines the significance of preserving heritage, but also salutes the contribution of those devoted to the onerous task of conserving."

 Times of India spoke toward Daljit Ami's current project on the 1915 Singapore Mutiny and his research involving his visiting the historic locations involved.

 In preserving Punjab's history and culture, Zulm Aur Aman has been archived in the Jalandhar's Desh Bhagat Yadgar Hall.